tagomobile/api/documents/generate.md

 ### Generate Embeddede Text code using GET request

 This method will generate url or text code using single API call and without adding the barcode into the account.
 Currently URL and Text QR Code generation is supported using this method.
-Please email us at support@tago.ca if missing particular QR Code type support.
+Please email us at support@tago.ca if you missing particular QR Code type support.

 * `GET /generate/{type}.{image format}?type={type}&{type}=My%20text` generate barcode without adding it to the account
 * `GET /generate/{type}.{image format}?type={type}&{type}=http://google.com&format=png&size=M&errorCorrection=M` generate barcode with custom image settigns.
 Barcode will not be added to the account